 NYSE makes new push with the SEC for IPO alternative

-The New York Stock Exchange (NYSE) submitted an amended rule change with the U.S. Securities and Exchange Commission (SEC) on Monday in a bid to enable companies that debut on the stock market through a direct listing to raise capital.

-NEW YORK: The New York Stock Exchange (NYSE) submitted an amended rule change with the U.S. Securities and Exchange Commission (SEC) on Monday in a bid to enable companies that debut on the stock market through a direct listing to raise capital.
+NEW YORK: The New York Stock Exchange (NYSE) submitted an amended rule change with the US Securities and Exchange Commission (SEC) on Monday (Jun 22) in a bid to enable companies that debut on the stock market through a direct listing to raise capital.

 The move has the potential to transform the market for initial public offerings (IPOs), which are arranged by investment banks acting as underwriters rather than allowing companies to sell shares directly to investors.